jblakeman/apt-select/README.md

 Usage
 -----

-From inside the directory, run:
+Run:

     ./apt-select.py

+For a list of arguments and options, do:

+    ./apt-select.py --help

 ####Update `apt`

-After the new `sources.list` file is generated, use the update script to backup and replace the current file:
+After the new `sources.list` file is generated, the update script can be used to backup and replace the current file:

     ./update.sh